Post Natal Depression and me.

 Car journeys were also a massive trigger for me, I didn't cope well with being the passenger.
 I hated the lack of control I had if someone else was driving, I no longer trusted anyone else to drive us around.
 I would grip hold of the car door until my knuckles were white if I had to be a passenger, with butterflies in my stomach, and an intense feeling of dread and immanent doom that I can to this day recall very vividly.

 The one time I took a bus with my baby I was in Scarborough for a weekend away.
-It was a very bumpy journey and the driver appeared to believe he was a formula 1 racing driver and even put his feet up on the dashboard at one point.
+It was a very bumpy journey and the driver appeared to believe he was a formula one racing driver and even put his feet up on the dashboard at one point.
 I thought I might pass out my fear and dread was that overwhelming, I could no longer hear the people around me clearly all I could hear was the rushing of my own blood in my ears.
 I had to focus entirely on my breathing to control the panic rising within and to reduce my hyperventilating, calm my pounding heart and sweaty palms.

 When we finally reached our destination and got off the bus I vowed never to ride on a bus again and sadly I didn't for quite a few years.
 It just goes to show that a negative experience can haunt someone for a long time and possibly even for life if we don't address it.

 Alongside the medication I worked through the traumatic experiences of the pregnancy and birth to come to terms with what had happened.
 I used meditation, yoga and general mindfulness to help me to remain calm.
-Simple and effective breathing techniques helped me during triggering events such as car journeys and trips to the supermarket.
+Simple but effective breathing techniques helped me during triggering events such as car journeys and trips to the supermarket.

 This article is not intended as a replacement for medical advice, if you are suffering from any physical or mental ill health please seek advice of your Doctor where necessary.